 Here are my most recent purchases from eBay.
 I thought I’d show them “actual size” and unaltered, just to try to give some sense of the palpable “historical vibe” these old photos impart, beyond the “pure image” I ultimately Photoshop-optimize and post in the various Iconography pages and articles.

 Some of these are quite inexpensive, while some are fairly pricey – so I don’t get all of them by any means.
-The main reason I bid on photos like these are not for my own collection (they’re buried in flat files), but to share with interested readers through Harpguitars.net, and of course, for research purposes.
+The main reason I bid on photos like these is not for my own collection (they’re buried in flat files), but to share with interested readers through Harpguitars.net, and of course, for research purposes.

 Sadly, of the several dozen images I’ve been outbid on over the years, I think maybe only three of the purchasers later shared the images with us – and that was because I was able to ask them.
 That was when eBay bidders could easily contact each other, a system no longer available.
 Not a single bid-winner has since come forward, so rare, important images and documents remain frustratingly in limbo, presumably in private hands (a recent small set of Gibson Soundboard issues being a noticeably significant loss).
 I implore the owners of items like these to consider sharing them in some way with the interested public.

 This very cool hand-tinted photo of a ‘teens Gibson harp guitar player, for instance, might reveal important historical clues upon close inspection.